retrojorgen/TimeyWimeyApp/README.md

 Technology stack
 ----------------
-Timey Wimey is built with phonegap + angular + grunt + sass.
+Timey Wimey is built with phonegap + angular + grunt + sass + pouchdb for offline storage.
 It is using a Yeoman generator for phonegap and angular.